flodavis/Year-Up-Class-13/README.md

 ##Session 5 - Exploring the DOM.
+1. What is the DOM?
+2. How to Interactive with the DOM

 ##Session 6 - Hello, DOM Events.

-1. What is the DOM?
-2. What are events?
+1. What are events?
-3. Getting user input: keyboard events
+2. Getting user input: keyboard events
-4. Getting user input: mouse events
+3. Getting user input: mouse events

 Hands on: Let the user move a single square around the screen with keyboard and mouse.